madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 * model.h5 containing a trained convolution neural network
 * MadhavKarri_CarNDP4_Writeup.md summarizes the results

-#### 2. Submission includes functional code
+#### 2. Functional code
 Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### 3. Project code (model.py)

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The model.py file contains the code for the following set of tasks.
+* Load all images and steering angles from memory
+* Data augumentation using vertical flip
+* Data normilization and centering
+* Image cropping to retain, only pixels that contain useful information
+* Training, validation, and saving the convolution neural network model.

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Model architecture

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)